Posted by Bill Sandweg on 25 July 2022.

 Do I even need this surgery – Part 2?

 Now that you have asked the surgeon who wants to operate whether you need this surgery and whether there are other alternatives, it is time to ask someone else who doesn’t have a financial interest in doing the surgery.
 Find another surgeon and get a second opinion.
-Don’t use someone recommended by the first surgeon or you end up with their golf buddy who may not give you an objective answer
+Don’t use someone recommended by the first surgeon or you may end up with their golf buddy, who may not give you an objective answer

 There are probably lots of other questions you should be asking, depending on your particular situation.
 Surgery is a big deal.
 You don’t want to have someone cutting on you, if you don’t need to or if the risks outweigh the prospective benefits.
 Think carefully about your situation and add some questions of your own to this list.